grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Now, let's assume we want to check whether it produces correct results.
-The most obvious way would be to invoke the application from the command line with some exemplary arguments, check the output to the console and compare it with what we expect to see.
-Such a session could look like this:
+Now, let's assume we want to check whether this application produces correct results.
+The most obvious way would be to invoke it from the command line manually with some exemplary arguments, then check the output to the console and compare it with what we expected to see.
+Such session could look like this:

 ```text
 C:\MultiplicationApp\MultiplicationApp.exe 3 7